Lee Branch Farmers Market back for 2021 season - Shelby County Reporter

 From the beginning, The Marketplace at Lee Branch has been synonymous with locally-grown, organic produce.
 Because they are a certified market through the Alabama Farmers Market Authority, all produce must be grown within the state of Alabama, and on top of that, some farmers have put up the cost of getting certified themselves.

 “One of our guiding tenets is to support local produce and local farmers.
-Organic is our preference, but have regular farmers too,” said Helen Ryan, a managing partner and a certified nutritionist.
+Organic is our preference, but we have regular farmers too,” said Helen Ryan, a managing partner and a certified nutritionist.
 “We try to stay open as long as produce is available.
 We feel like honoring the growing season helps the farmers get that produce out there.”

 The market returned May 8 and is scheduled to open each Saturday from 7:30 a.m. to noon through the end of September.
 Live music begins about 9:30, and cooking demos are typically held at 9:15 and 10:45.